anttisalonen/progbook/rst/vm.rst

 Other virtual machines
 ======================

-Javascript is implemented by each browser, and several implementations are actually virtual machines which compile Javascript to bytecode and interpret this at run time.
-However, many of the main implementations actually compile Javascript code directly to machine code before the code is run for better performance; so called *JIT* or just-in-time compilation.
+JavaScript is implemented by each browser, and several implementations are actually virtual machines which compile JavaScript to bytecode and interpret this at run time.
+However, many of the main implementations actually compile JavaScript code directly to machine code before the code is run for better performance; so called *JIT* or just-in-time compilation.

 Java is generally not compiled into machine code but to bytecode executed by *JVM*, or Java Virtual Machine.
 JIT is also used with JVM.